Chuck Tatum

 Charles William Tatum (23 July 1926 – 22 June 2014) was an American World War II veteran, Bronze Star recipient, race car driver and builder.
-On 19 February 1945, he was among the first wave of marines to land on the Japanese island stronghold of Iwo Jima.
-He was a friend of John Basilone.
+He was a veteran of the Battle of Iwo Jima.

 Tatum's war memoir, Red Blood, Black Sand, was one of five books used as source material for the Steven Spielberg and Tom Hanks produced HBO miniseries The Pacific.
 Tatum is portrayed in the series by actor Ben Esler.

 Biography

 Military service

-Tatum enlisted in the U.S. Marine Corps when he was 17.
-He became a machine gunner and was sent to the newly activated 5th Marine Division at Camp Pendleton, California in 1944.
-There he became acquainted during training (and on Iwo Jima) with Medal of Honor recipient, Gunnery Sergeant John Basilone ("Manila John"), a machine gun section leader who was killed in action the first day on Iwo Jima and awarded the Navy Cross posthumously.
+Tatum enlisted in the U.S. Marine Corps with parental permission when he was 17.
+He was assigned as a machine gunner and was sent to the newly activated 5th Marine Division at Camp Pendleton, California in 1944.
+There he was one of only two soldiers - the other being Clifford "Steve" Evanson, whom Tatum secretly called "The Lump" - who was initially assigned under the command of Medal of Honor recipient, Staff Sergeant John Basilone ("Manila John"), who had been newly assigned as a machine gun section leader.
+Basilone, who had become famous as part of a war bonds campaign, was recognized immediately by Tatum, leaving him starstruck.

 Tatum was sent for further training with the 5th Division at Camp Tarawa near Hilo, Hawaii, which was preparing for the assault and capture of Iwo Jima.
 He was a member of Baker ("B") Company, 1st Battalion, 27th Marine Regiment, 5th Marine Division.

 On 19 February 1945 (D-Day), his battalion (Landing Team 1-27) disembarked and landed on "Red Beach 2", on the southeast side of Iwo Jima, off of landing boats from the attack transport, USS Hansford (APA-106), with orders to, "land, seize, and occupy Iwo Jima" ("Island X").

-Tatum landed with the Marine infantry and their attached Navy medical corpsmen in LVTs (amtracs; amphibian tractors) from LST #10 that they had boarded 11 February when the USS Hansford stopped at Saipan.
+Tatum and Evanson landed with the Marine infantry and their attached Navy medical corpsmen in LVTs (amtracs; amphibian tractors) from LST #10 that they had boarded 11 February when the USS Hansford stopped at Saipan.
 "Red Beach 2", a 550-yard landing zone, was about 800 yards across from Motoyama Airfield #1, which in turn was 1,500 yards north of Mount Suribachi on the south end of Iwo Jima.
 "Red Beach 2" was one of the seven color named and numbered landing zones that combined were two miles long on the east side of Iwo Jima.
+On the first day, Tatum and Evanson witnessed Basilone being killed in action on Iwo Jima; Basilone was awarded the Navy Cross posthumously.
+That same day, Tatum saved Evanson during fighting at Hill 362 on Iwo Jima; after Evanson had been shot by Japanese soldiers hiding in a cave, Tatum used his machine gun and fired it at the hip to wipe out all the Japanese hiding inside.
+Tatum was awarded the Bronze Star Medal with "V" device for his efforts, but Evanson nevertheless succumbed to his wounds early the next morning.

-Tatum was awarded the Bronze Star Medal with "V" device for saving a buddy, Steve Evanson, during fighting at Hill 362 on Iwo Jima (Evanson nevertheless died the next day).
-Tatum was subsequently wounded in action and evacuated from the island.
+Tatum spent a total of fifteen days fighting on Iwo Jima.
+He was eventually wounded in action and, suffering combat fatigue, evacuated from the island.